Bordered Heegaard Floer homology and the tau-invariant of cable knots: Computation of for -cables

-We first consider the domain $\mathcal{P}_D$ in $\mathcal{H}(Y_{K,n})$.
+Consider the domain $\mathcal{P}_D$ in $\mathcal{H}(Y_{K,n})$.
 Recall that $x_2$ is the preferred element of a horizontally simplified basis, and it corresponds to some linear combination of generators in the diagram $\mathcal{H}(Y_{K,n})$.
 Choose an element in that linear combination of maximal Alexander grading.
 For ease of notation, we will also denote this generator by $x_2$.
 Our conventions in this paper for the base points in $\mathcal{H}(Y_{K,n})$ are the opposite of those in \cite{LOT}; that is, we have switched the roles of $w$ and $z$.
 (This was done so that we could compute the tensor product as a filtered chain complex, rather than as a $\F[U]$-module.)
 With our conventions, $x_2$, the preferred element of a horizontally simplified basis, will have Alexander grading $\tau(K)$ in $\widehat{CFK}(K)$.
-However, we are interested in the quantity $\chi(\mathcal{P}_D)+2n_{x_2}(\mathcal{P}_D)$, and we claim that